autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-23-saturday-progress.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2007-07-23T10:33:54+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/saturday-progress"
+excerpt: "Follow Eric and the author's progress as they learn, solder, and install parts like the Megasquirt wiring on their DIY mechanical project."
 title: "Saturday Progress"
-excerpt: "Follow Eric and the author's progress as they learn, solder, and install parts like the Megasquirt wiring on their DIY mechanical project."
-author: chris
-url: 'saturday-progress'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 Eric and I got a bit done today.
 Mostly learning with the help of Andy Whittle who stopped by to assist with some Megasquirt questions.
 I also did some soldering on the Megasquirt wiring, LOTS more soldering to do tomorrow!